Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * **Consideration**
     * Don’t forget that your audience needs to follow you so it’s important text is understandable from everyone of your audience.
 * **Concreteness**
     * The object of the communication needs to be complete and clear to everyone (maybe evaluate the use of future tense).
 Dividing the communications into different points is very helpful.
+Basically don't go off topic.
 * **Courtesy**
     * No negativity, not be the victim and be open.
-It can help with all of your messages.
+It can help with all of your messages and don't forget to send it in the right time during the day.
 * **Clearness**
     * The message need to be understood not for the amount of words or the quality of the language but for the context.
 Putting the proof before the conclusion is the TED way or inductive reasoning.
 * **Correctness**